 Heatwaves not only affect your daily activities, but can be a serious risk to your health and wellbeing.

 Its not just another hot day.
-Heatwaves and hot weather kill more people in Australia than bushfires, cyclones and any other natural disaster, so it's important to adapt your activities and have a plan to keep cool.
+Heatwaves and hot weather kill more people in Australia than bushfires, cyclones and any other hazard, so it's important to adapt your activities and have a plan to keep cool.
 They can affect both our physical and our mental health.

-Heatwaves can be dangerous for anyone, but they're especially dangerous for older people, young children and people with a medical condition.
+Heatwaves can be dangerous for anyone, but they're especially dangerous for older people, young children, outdoor workers and people with a medical condition.
 However, there are lots of things you can do to help yourself - and your family, friends, neighbours and pets - beat the heat and keep cool this summer.

 Drink plenty of water